 The next question should have been something like, "So why don't we write up an offer?"
 She would then have tactfully shut up and waited (for what often feels like an eternity), until we responded with what would have, in this case, been a yes.

 Years later, I still drive by that house from time to time.
 We never bought it.
 Do you know what she said to us as we stood by the door, with all those buying signals?
-“Well you two obviously have a lot to think about…” She made sure we both had her card, shook our hands and smiled warmly, then walked us to our car.
-I received a voice message a few days later, and I meant to discuss it when I got home… not really sure what happened.
+"Well you two obviously have a lot to think about..."
+She made sure we both had her card, shook our hands and smiled warmly, then walked us to our car.
+I received a voicemail a few days later, and I meant to discuss it when I got home... not really sure what happened.
 It was months before my wife and I recalled and spoke about that home showing.
 We already had found a place somewhere else.

-The real estate agent that drove us around that day, was very gracious, helpful and a wealth of information.
+The real estate agent who drove us around that day, was very gracious, helpful and a wealth of information.
 She had a wonderful personality, and had built a great rapport with us.
 We liked her and the house.
-Sadly, she didn't want to put those comfortable, friendly feelings at risk by asking us to buy.
+Sadly, she didn't want to put those comfortable, affable feelings at risk by asking us to buy.

-Here's the thing, it is only when we close the sale, that we open the door to future interactions.
+Here's the thing, it is only when we close the sale, that we open the door to future interactions... maybe even a friendship.
 Had we purchased that home, we would have spent time together during the closing.
 She would have been invited to the house warming party.
-And we may have contacted her down the road with referrals.
-Because she never pressed for a sale, we never saw her again.
+We may have spoken again down the road and given her some referrals.
+Because she never asked for the sale, we never saw her again.

-Are you considering some one-on-one help in your marketing?
-A free 20 minute coaching call may be a game changer.
+Are you considering getting some one-on-one help in your online marketing?
+A free 20 minute coaching call could be a game changer.